InvadingOctopus/octopuskit/QuickStart/README QuickStart.md

     > In the Xcode Project Navigator, menu-click on the OctopusKit/QuickStart/ folder and select "Show in Finder" then drag the Universal subfolder into your project folder in the Xcode navigator.

-4. 🖼 Add the `OctopusKitQuickStartView` to the `ContentView.swift` file:
+4. 🖼 Add the `OKQuickStartView` to the `ContentView.swift` file:

     ```
     var body: some View {
-        OctopusKitQuickStartView()
+        OKQuickStartView()
     }
     ```

 5. 🚀 Build and run the project to verify that the template works.

-6. 👓 Examine the OctopusKitQuickStartView.swift file and dig around in the QuickStart folder to see how everything works, then modify the template for your specific game.
+6. 👓 Examine the OKQuickStartView.swift file and dig around in the QuickStart folder to see how everything works, then modify the template for your specific game.

     > 📁 The main content of the template is in the `TitleState` and `PlayState` folders.